Intuit Inc.

 Ten Moats Verdict

-TurboTax's guided interview format is directly challenged by agentic AI (Anthropic Managed Agents) that offer conversational, zero-UI tax filing — abstracting away the learned workflow.
+TurboTax's guided interview is directly challenged by AI agents that offer conversational, zero-UI tax filing.
+QuickBooks' interface is stickier but AI assistants (Intuit Assist, competitor copilots) are abstracting the complexity that created the switching cost.

-Tax forms and IRS regulations are public — AI navigates them efficiently, commoditising Intuit's simplification value.
-The real moat is proprietary data, not public-data navigation.
+Tax forms, IRS regulations, and accounting standards are public — AI navigates them efficiently, commoditising Intuit's simplification value.
+The moat is proprietary user data, not public-data navigation.

-Tax return data, SMB financial records, and credit profiles for 100M+ users is an irreplaceable dataset that improves underwriting, personalization, and AI model training.
-AI makes this moat stronger, not weaker.
+Tax return data, SMB financial records, and credit profiles for 100M+ users is an irreplaceable dataset that improves underwriting, personalisation, and AI model training (Intuit Assist, Deduction Maximiser).
+AI makes this moat stronger as the data becomes the training advantage.

-IRS authorized e-file partner status, state tax agency relationships, payroll tax compliance, and financial institution integrations remain intact.
-The Direct File Act of 2026 is a monitored legislative risk — not yet passed.
+IRS authorised e-file partner status, state tax agency relationships, payroll tax compliance, and financial institution integrations remain fully intact.
+IRS Direct File's elimination by DOGE in 2026 actually strengthened this moat by removing the government-built alternative.

-Payroll runs, invoicing, tax filing, expense tracking, and lending are all embedded in the daily operations of 7M+ small businesses — removing Intuit requires re-engineering core business processes.
+Payroll runs, invoicing, tax filing, expense tracking, B2B payments, and lending are embedded in the daily operations of 7M+ SMBs — removing Intuit requires re-engineering core business processes.

 QuickBooks is the system of record for 7M+ small business finances; TurboTax holds the authoritative tax history of tens of millions of households.
-Migration risk is prohibitive.
+Migration risk is prohibitive — you'd lose years of financial history, reconciliation records, and audit trails.

 Combined average of Moat (AI Resilience), Growth, and Valuation scores.